 Corrine Ruiz, who leads the local Sudden Cardiac Arrest Association chapter, has been working to raise awareness about the condition and for more AED access in schools since the 2004 death of her daughter, 14-year-old cheerleader Olivia Hoff.
 The teen's heart stopped at home due to an undiagnosed defect.

-She began advocating training and pushing Bakersfield education officials to install AEDS in schools.
+advocating training and pushing Bakersfield education officials to install AEDS in schools.
 But it took Caleb Hannink's death eight years later to finally prod the district to act.

 "We didn't give up; we made a breakthrough, although it took another tragedy,'' Ruiz said.